Tufin/oasdiff/README.md

 Note that the spec paths must begin with `/`.

 ## OpenAPI Diff, Breaking Changes and Changelog as a Service
-oasdiff is also available a service.
+Oasdiff is also available a service.
 See: https://github.com/oasdiff/oasdiff-service

 ## Diff Output Formats